Logan-Trivoli Fire Protection District 309.565.7552

 Advanced Life Support Patient Transport Services are provided by Advanced Medical Transport of Central Illinois (AMT).
 We are proud to have a great working relationship with the staff of AMT.

-In winter of 2007, the fire department welcomed its new Engine/Rescue 431, which combined the tasks of two vehicles into one.
+In the winter of 2007, the fire department welcomed its new Engine/Rescue 431, which combined the tasks of two vehicles into one.
 This 2007 Custom Pierce Enforcer responds on all fire and Emergency Medical Service calls in the fire district.
 The apparatus is also equipped with the area’s first Compressed Air Foam System (CAFS) that produces Class A compressed foam and is 4 times more effective at firefighting than just water.
 CAFS is used on all fires where Engine 431 is operating.
 The engine/rescue also is fully equipped for heavy rescue duties.

 In 2008, the fire department welcomed its new Custom Pierce Impel Tanker/Tender 432, which replaced a 1980 Tanker.
 This new tender not only carries twice as much water as the old tanker, but twice as many personnel.
-The tender is equipped to seat up to six firefighters and is equipped with self-contained breathing apparatus, a fire rated pump, and our Rapid Intervention Team (RIT) equipment.
+The tender is equipped to seat up to six firefighters and is equipped with self-contained breathing apparatus, large diameter hose, a fire rated pump, and our Rapid Intervention Team (RIT) equipment.

 We are a member of the Mutual Aid Box Alarm System (MABAS), Division 36, which is the State of Illinois fire mutual aid system.
 This allows our department to have almost unlimited fire and EMS resources from almost every fire department in Illinois.